iagox86/dnscat2/doc/protocol.md

 it's converted to DNS by the `tunnel_driver`, it's wrapped in encryption.

 Each packet requires a distinct nonce value.
+Even if it's unclear whether a message was received (ie, even if it's a retransmission), the nonce must still change.

-An incremental 16-bit value is used.
+An incremental 16-bit value is used for the nonce.
 When the client or server's nonce value approaches the maximum value (0xFFFF (65535)), the client *must* initiate a re-negotiation (see below).
-The client and server *MUST NOT* allow the other to use a nonce that's smaller than the previous nonce, unless a re-negotiation happens.
+The client and server *MUST NOT* allow the other to re-use a nonce or to decrement the nonce, unless a re-negotiation has happened.

 Each packet also requires a signature.
 This is to prevent man-in-the-middle attacks, so as long as it can hold off an attacker for